A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

 \subsection{Accountability}

-We assume that all messages $\prevote(B,T,P)$ and $\precommit(B,T,P)$ are signed by the block proposer~$P$.
-Using the current chain up to block~$T$, any block proposer can verify if the messages sent by a block proposer~$P$ satisfy the consensus protocol rules~\ref{rule_1}--\ref{rule_3}.
-Note that we assume that it is impossible that a block proposer sends a message exclusively to one honest block proposer without all other block proposers eventually being able to learn about it, as the underlying peer-to-peer network will gossip the messages to all block proposers.
+We assume that all messages $\prevote(B,T,\validator)$ and $\precommit(B,T,\validator)$ are signed by the validator~$\validator$.
+Using the current chain up to block~$T$, any validator can verify if the messages sent by a validator~$\validator$ satisfy the consensus protocol rules~\ref{rule_1}--\ref{rule_3}.
+Note that we assume that it is impossible that a validator sends a message exclusively to one honest validator without all other validators eventually being able to learn about it, as the underlying peer-to-peer network will gossip the messages to all validators.